mad-hold2/kurach-fun-ayalo.exe/README.md

 This project is a collection of 200+ fun phrases in Malayalam, inspired by the culture and humor of Kerala.

 ## Features
-- Includes over 200 fun phrases in Malayalam.
+- Includes over 200 fun phrases in Malayalam language.
 - Each phrase is designed to bring humor and enjoyment.